Stability anaylsis for k-wise intersecting families: Introduction

 We note that for $k\geq 2$, $\mathcal{F}$ is $k$-wise intersecting implies that it is intersecting.
 Hence if $r<n/2$, the results obtained in the papers mentioned above suffice as stability results for Theorem \ref{frankwise}.
 Consequently, the main interest of our theorem is in the structural information that it provides when $n/2\leq r<(k-1)n/k$.
+The technique we use to prove the theorem is a generalization of Katona's elegant proof of the EKR theorem \cite{katona}, initially employed by Keevash \cite{keev}, which uses expansion properties of a particular Cayley graph of the symmetric group.